 - Need to be (sufficiently) detailed, so as to be credible.

-The answer is NOT the old sexist joke about “Short enough to be interesting but long enough to cover the interesting bits.”
-Rather, right from the getgo, your marketing communications should have both concise and detailed parts.
+The answer is NOT the old sexist joke about “Short enough to be interesting but long enough to cover the important parts.”
+Rather, right from the getgo, your marketing communications should have both concise and detailed portions.